Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.2 Resource DB
 Monitoring framework has self contained python database for maintaining the state of the resource.
 The duration and number of entries for a resouce is automatically tuned based on the system resource configuration.

-## 2.5 Sampling Interval
-   By the sampling interval is set as 3 minutes which indicates that every 3 minutes resource usage being monitored and checked against the threshold.
-The sampling interval is fixed by default and it gets adjusted based on the system resource configuration.

 ## 2.5 Tech-Support
 All the resource statististics and usage alert are forwarded to syslog.
 The syslog is automatically monitored by the logrotate framework.
-During the techsupport data collection, all the syslog is also collected as part of the tech-support data archive.
+During the techsupport data collection, all the syslog data added as part of the tech-support data archive.

 # 4 Unit Test